Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 26 Desember 2024 04.21.55 UTC
+- WIB: Kamis, 26 Desember 2024 05.25.04 UTC
-- WITA: Kamis, 26 Desember 2024 05.21.55 UTC
+- WITA: Kamis, 26 Desember 2024 06.25.04 UTC
-- WIT: Kamis, 26 Desember 2024 06.21.55 UTC
+- WIT: Kamis, 26 Desember 2024 07.25.04 UTC

 Kutipan Inspiratif:
-"I don't care what the haters and naysayers say.
-If they make jokes about me, I'll laugh because they'll probably be funny."
+"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."

-Kategori: funny
+Kategori: friendship